-Also many of the exam questions contains words like BEST, MOST, LEAST etc. that can make things confusing if you are not extremely careful.
-I found that by practicing daily with the tests and really dissecting the questions that my test taking skills improved exponentially and it was an absolute KEY to my success on exam day!
+Also, many of the exam questions contain words like BEST, MOST, LEAST, etc. that can make things confusing if you are not extremely careful.
+I found that by practicing daily with the tests and really dissecting the questions that my test-taking skills improved exponentially and it was an absolute KEY to my success on exam day!

 So you have done all the studying and practice exams and there’s nothing more you can do to prepare for the exam.
 Congratulations, that in and of itself is a huge accomplishment!

 The following are tips for the exam day that I’ve shared with many people.
 Overall, those who have implemented these simple suggestions said they really helped them so I wanted to share them in this article.

 - Get a good night's sleep rather than burning yourself out studying too much the night before the exam.
 At this point, you either know the material or you don’t.
 It is a VERY long and difficult exam so you want to go in as fresh as possible.

 - Bring some food to eat right before you walk in to take the exam, it's a long haul and you'll want to make sure you won't get hungry and have an energy “crash” in the middle of it.
 Also, bring a bottle of water.
 Some places let you bring it in, some don't but you may as well have it and ask if it’s okay to have it with you.

 - Try closing your eyes and taking a deep breath between each question to refocus and re-energize.
 This sounds “corny” but it made a huge difference for me and helped the questions not get all “jumbled together” in my brain.

 - “Mark” the questions that you're not sure of (you'll have that option) and always choose an answer before you hit “submit”, never leave it blank (or it's considered incorrect).